acroy/Quantum.jl/docs/docs.md

 		Tensor{B<:Bra}(v::Vector{B}) = new(v)
 	end

-As you can see, "kind" orienation homogeneity is enforced via the inner constructors, and a `Tensor` object is parameterized by the element type of the `Vector` that stores its factors.
+As you can see, "kind" homogeneity is enforced via the inner constructors, and a `Tensor` object is parameterized by the element type of the `Vector` that stores its factors.